In the Pink.......................

 Do we adopt a dog now even though we weren't expecting to?
 We could miss the chance of all of the above options if we don't adopt now and the more we think about it the more it appeals to do so.

-at of all 3 dogs this would be the hardest to re home?
+Do we take in the Doberman, knowing that of all 3 dogs this would be the hardest to re home?
 One of the things putting me off is that this breed doesn't live that long so in about 6-8yrs we would be going through the same bereavement heartache.
 However, an adult dog can be easier as they are toilet trained etc. But at the same time, I am not familiar with this breed.

 Do we take in one of Jem's nephews?
 As you will see from the two collies above from Jem's family, there is such a strong family likeness between dogs it could be heartbreaking to see the same characteristics. however, it might bring us closer to the cycle of life and give us joy to see Fan's (Jem's mum) genes carrying on.
 Border collies are my first love as far as dogs are concerned. they are hairy though?